 这些业务需求影响我们生成应用程序的 方式 。These business needs are affecting how we build applications.

-单一式设计方法与微服务设计方法Monolithic vs. microservice design approach
+单一式设计方法与微服务设计方法Monolithic vs. microservices design approach

-换句话说，组织不需要为了维护微服务应用程序而将技术标准化。In other words, the organization doesn't need to standardize tech to maintain microservice applications. 拥有服务的单独团队可以根据团队的专业知识，或什么最适合解决问题，各自发挥所长。Individual teams that own services can do what makes sense for them based on team expertise or what's most appropriate to solve the problem. 实际上，最好使用一组建议的技术，例如特定的 NoSQL 存储或 Web 应用程序框架。In practice, a set of recommended technologies, such as a particular NoSQL store or web application framework, is preferable.
+换句话说，组织不需要为了维护微服务应用程序而将技术标准化。In other words, the organization doesn't need to standardize tech to maintain microservice applications. 拥有服务的单独团队可以根据团队的专业知识，或什么最适合解决问题，各自发挥所长。Individual teams that own services can do what makes sense for them based on team expertise or what's most appropriate to solve the problem. 实际上，最好使用一组建议的技术，例如特定的 NoSQL 存储或 Web 应用程序框架。In practice, a set of recommended technologies, like a particular NoSQL store or web application framework, is preferable.

-简而言之，微服务设计方法是分离的服务联合，各自独立更改，并达成一致的通信标准。At its simplest, the microservices design approach is about a decoupled federation of services, with independent changes to each, and agreed-upon standards for communication.
+简而言之，微服务设计方法是分离的服务联合，各自独立更改，并达成一致的通信标准。At its simplest, the microservices design approach is about a decoupled federation of services, with independent changes to each and agreed-upon standards for communication.

 应用程序开发方法的比较Comparison between application development approaches